 Imaging can help doctors look for changes in the brain’s appearance.
-Two commonly used imaging techniques are computed tomography, or CT, and magnetic resonance imaging, or MRI.
-Both are sophisticated technologies that may be able to detect that certain brain areas are shrinking in NCL patients.
-1, 10
+Two commonly used imaging techniques are computed tomography(CT) and magnetic resonance imaging (MRI).
+Both are sophisticated technologies that help detect whether certain brain areas are shrinking in children with juvenile Batten disease.2,11

 - *DNA analysis

-*There can often be difficulty seeing the signs described above.
-For example, the interior surface of the eye can appear normal early in the disease when autoflourescent deposits are very small.
-Vacuolated lymphocytes and dolichols may be present at levels too low to detect in blood or urine.
-The only definitive diagnosis for genetic diseases like juvenile Batten disease is a DNA test.
-2,5,8
+*There can often be difficulty seeing some of the signs described above.
+For example, vacuolated lymphocytes and dolichols may be present at levels too low to detect in blood or urine.
+The only definitive diagnosis for genetic diseases like CLN3 or other forms of Batten is a DNA test.5

 What to do if you suspect your child has juvenile Batten disease?

 - Arntsen V, Strandheim J, Helland IB, et al. Epileptological aspects of juvenile neuronal ceroid lipofuscinosis (CLN3 disease) through the lifespan.
 Epilepsy Behav.
 2019.
 May;94:59-64.

 - Autti TH, Hamalainen J, Mannerkoski M, et al. JNCL patiets show marked brain volume alterations on longitudinal MRI in adolescence.
 J Neurol.
 2008;255:1226

 - Bozorg S, Ramirez-Montealegre D, Chung M, et al. Juvenile neuronal ceroid lipofuscinosis (JNCL) and the eye.
 Surv Ophthalmol.
 2009 Jul-Aug;54(4):463-71.

 - Collins J, Holder GE, Hebert H, et al. Batten disease: features to facilitate early diagnosis.
 Br J Opthalmol.
 2006.
 Sep;90(9):1119-24.